 Pastel is a portable medium allowing me to continue in the tradition of artists working directly from a subject.
 My landscapes are done from observation on site, en plein air.
 The working experience is linked with the ever-changing environment that presents variables of color, value, and texture.
-My larger still lifes, also tied to the seasonal year, are done from observation.

 Mary Padgett's paintings are distinctive for her use of color.
 She works in both oil and pastel, is a signature member of the Pastel Society of America and has been featured in American Artist and Pastel Journal magazines.

 Her paintings are in numerous private and public collections, including Towers Perrin, Takasago International, and the Long Island Jewish Medical Center.
 She has participated in many local and national exhibitions, with exhibition and competition awards from the Pastel Society of America, the Fenimore Art Museum, and the Finger Lakes Plein Air Competition.